ccliver/certified-rancher-operator/README.md

 ```

-## Lab 4 - Upgrade an RKE Cluster
+## [Lab 4](https://github.com/ccliver/certified-rancher-operator/tree/lab-4) - Upgrade an RKE Cluster
 The cluster deployed in Lab 2/3 is on a previous version so that it can be upgraded in this lab.
-Added S3 bucket for backups.
+Added S3 bucket for backups and configured rke to backup etcd on a schedule.

 ```bash
 # Create the lab cluster: